The 2018 Alonzo Church Award for Outstanding Contributions to Logic and Computation

 An annual award, called the Alonzo Church Award for Outstanding Contributions to Logic and Computation, was established in 2015 by the ACM Special Interest Group for Logic and Computation (SIGLOG), the European Association for Theoretical Computer Science (EATCS), the European Association for Computer Science Logic (EACSL), and the Kurt Gödel Society (KGS).
 The award is for an outstanding contribution represented by a paper or by a small group of papers published within the past 25 years.
 This time span allows the lasting impact and depth of the contribution to have been established.
 The award can be given to an individual, or to a group of individuals who have collaborated on the research.
 For the rules governing this award, see: http://siglog.org/awards/

 The 2017 Alonzo Church Award was given jointly to Samson Abramsky, Radha Jagadeesan, Pasquale Malacaria, Martin Hyland, Luke Ong, and Hanno Nickau for providing a fully-abstract semantics for higher-order computation through the introduction of game models, see: http://siglog.org/

 Eligibility and Nominations

-Nominations are due by March 1, 2016, and should be submitted to email@example.com.
+Nominations should be submitted to firstname.lastname@example.org by March 1, 2018.

 Presentation of the Award

-The 2016 award will be presented at LICS, the flagship conference of SIGLOG.
+The 2018 award will be presented at ICALP 2018, the International Colloquium on Automata, Languages and Programming.
 The award will be accompanied by an invited lecture by the award winner, or by one of the award winners.
 The awardee(s) will receive a certificate and a cash prize of USD 2,000.
 If there are multiple awardees, this amount will be shared.

-The 2016 Alonzo Church Award Committee consists of the following four members: Catuscia Palamidessi, Gordon Plotkin, Wolfgang Thomas, and Moshe Vardi (chair).
+The 2018 Alonzo Church Award Committee consists of the following five members: Thomas Eiter, Javier Esparza, Catuscia Palamidessi (chair), Gordon Plotkin, and Natarajan Shankar.